King Isaac: Music career

 King Isaac released his seventh album entitled Makuwerere (King Isaac's Coat of Many Colours) in 2019, which reflects on his musical journey.
-Recorded in three countries – Jamaica, USA and Zimbabwe – King Isaac's offering is also a celebration of the singer/crooner's achievements as a musician, pastor and mentor.
+Recorded in three countries – Jamaica, United States and Zimbabwe – King Isaac's offering is also a celebration of the singer/crooner's achievements as a musician, pastor and mentor.
 Leroy Sibbles, as well as Zimbabwean music producer, composer, and multi-instrumentalist Mono Mukundu and Kalumbu are the three producers behind this project.

 Early in 2021, King Isaac released two singles.
 The first one, 'Mugore Wangye', is an afrobeat tune that blends Kinyarwanda, Swahili, Shona, Ndebele/Zulu, and English.
 The video for the song was shot in Uganda.
 The second single,"Ida Inini", is a collaboration with veteran Zimbabwean dancehall chanter, Edwin 'Potato' Mbatatisi.
 Later that year, he released the single and video, 'Chimhandara/Partner for Life."
 Both 'Chimhandara/Partner for Life" and 'Mugore Wangye' featured on the Classic 263 End of Year Top 50 charts for 2021, coming in at 44 and 26 respectively.

 In 2022, King Isaac released three singles: "The Score", a January release on which he collaborated with Jamaican chanter Chaka Demus, and was produced by Leroy Sibbles; 'Uye Uye', a love song released on Valentine's Day; and "Rova Ngoma", a Jiti song released in October.
 On that year's Classic 263 End of Year Top 50 Chart, three songs from King Isaac charted.
 "The Score" came first on the annual chart, while "Uye Uye" was number four.
 In addition, "Chimhandara (Partner for Life.)", which had been released and also charted the previous year, came in at number 35.
 With three songs, King Isaac had the most songs on the year-end chart.

 In February 2023, King Isaac released his eight studio album, 'Love Talk', with previously released singles "The Score" and "Uye Uye" among the 12 album songs.
 In July 2023, he released the anti-drug anthem and video 'Usatore Mutoriro,' which was accompanied by five versions of the music video: the original, and four versions with subtitles in English, French, Swahili, and Zulu.
 The song would go on to top the annual Classic 263 charts in 2024, after having also charted in 2023.
 In February 2024, King Isaac continued in his four-year tradition of love-centered Valentine's Day releases, debuting "Time for Love", a collaboration with Zimbabwean songstress Nicholar, and "Mukoma Woye", a jiti single.

-After releasing a string of singles, including Humbe Kumbe, Manyati, Jesus is Great, and Ndayesera to begin 2025, King Isaac released the album, "Zvaida Kutendwa" on June 2025.
+After releasing a string of singles, including Humbe Kumbe, Manyati, Jesus is Great, and Ndayesera to begin 2025, King Isaac released the album, "Zvaida Kutendwa" in June 2025.
 The album combined many of these earlier singles, as well as earlier ones such as "Usatore Mutoriro" and "Chimhandara (Partner for Life.)"